orbeon/orbeon-forms-doc/form-runner/feature/pdf-automatic.md

             - `"link-to-admin-page"`
             - `"link-to-pdf"`
     - `"value"`: the required formula (XPath expression) to evaluate, if the type is `"formula"`
-    - `"control-name"`: the required name of the control to use, if the type is `"control-value"`
+    - `"control-name"`: the name of the control to use, if the type is `"control-value"`
+        - either one of `"control-name"` or `"control-css-class"` is required for the type `"control-value"`
+    - `"control-css-class"`: or the name of a custom CSS class for the control to use, if the type is `"control-value"`
+        - if multiple controls has this CSS class, the first one is used
+        - either one of `"control-name"` or `"control-css-class"` is required for the type `"control-value"`
     - `"format"`: the optional format to use, if the type is `"page-count"` or `"page-number"`
         - defaults to `"decimal"`